alirezaebg/Order-Service/README.md

 the front-end to the back-end.

 ## Quick start
-Follow these commands on terminal ro run the app locally. .env file is provided for accessing the database
+Follow these commands on terminal ro run the app locally. .env file is provided for accessing the database.
 ```java
 Server side:
 1. npm install